Impact of bulk viscosity on the post-merger gravitational-wave signal from merging neutron stars

-\emph{Conclusions.~}To obtain a mathematically consistent and quantitatively robust assessment of the role played by bulk viscosity in BNS mergers, we have carried out the first simulations of merging binaries where dissipative effects are accounted self-consistently within the causal and second-order formulation of dissipative hydrodynamics by MIS.
-While our mathematical approach represents the most advanced one at present, our microphysical description is particularly simplified and consists of a bulk viscosity that is constant within the neutron stars and below a certain threshold density.
-This is clearly an approximation as bulk viscosity is expected to be a complex function of density and temperature, but it has the important advantage that it has allowed us to explore in a systematic manner the most extreme scenarios.
-In essence, we have explored four values of the bulk-viscosity coefficient $\zeta \in \zeta_0[0.0, 0.2, 0.5, 1.0]$, where $\zeta_0 := 10^{30}\,\mathrm{g}\,\mathrm{cm}^{-1}\, \mathrm{s}^{-1}$ is close to the highest bulk viscosity estimated in Ref.~\cite{Most2022}.
+\emph{Conclusions.~}To obtain a mathematically consistent and quantitatively robust assessment of the role played by bulk viscosity in BNS mergers, we have carried out the first simulations of merging binaries where dissipative effects are accounted for self-consistently within the causal and second-order formulation of dissipative hydrodynamics by MIS.
+Our microphysical description consists of a bulk viscosity that is determined by direct and modified Urca reactions which are responsible for achieving weak chemical equilibrium in neutron-star matter.
+In addition, we vary the composition of cold neutron-star matter above the nuclear saturation density in order to study systematically the impact of small (realistic) and large (unrealistic) bulk viscosities.
+We have explored four values of the resonant maximum bulk-viscosity coefficient at $2\,n_{\mathrm{sat}}$ and $1~\mathrm{kHz}$, \ie $\hat{\zeta} \in \zeta_0[10^{-4}, 0.4, 1.0, 2.4]$, where $\zeta_0 := 10^{30}\,\mathrm{g}\,\mathrm{cm}^{-1}\, \mathrm{s}^{-1}$.